retazo0018/Gripper-Driver/README.md

 Since the actual hardware gripper is not available, a mock gripper has been implemented in `gripper_sim.py` to simulate the essential behavior of the real device.
 This mock gripper allows for testing and development without requiring physical hardware.
 ![alt text](docs/state_flow_diagram.png "SFD")

+- The state "PART LOST" is a future work and out of scope for this implementation.

 ### Features
 - **Command Execution**:
     - The mock gripper receives parsed and type-checked commands from the driver.
 It executes the actions specified in each command, mimicking the behavior of the real gripper.